 In April 2015, the FASB issued ASU No. 2015-03, "Simplifying the Presentation of Debt Issuance Costs."
 This ASU more closely aligns the treatment of debt issuance costs with debt discounts and premiums and requires debt issuance costs be presented as a direct deduction from the carrying amount of the related debt.
 The amendments in this ASU are effective for financial statements issued for fiscal years beginning after December 15, 2015 and interim periods within those fiscal years.
-This guidance has been applied on a retrospective basis and the impact is reflected in the as previously reported column in Note 2.
-The adoption of ASU No. 2015-03 resulted in a reclassification of deferred financing costs of \$724,000 and \$104,000 from asset to liability classification on the Company's consolidated financial statements as of December 31, 2014 and December 31, 2015, respectively.
+This guidance should be applied on a retrospective basis and the Company will be required to comply with the applicable disclosures for a change in accounting principle.
+Presently, the Company does not expect the adoption of ASU 2015-03 to have a material impact on our consolidated financial statements and accompanying notes.